flybywiresim/docs/docs/pilots-corner/beginner-guide/takeoff-climb-cruise.md

     - **"Down to the line"** (or "Above the line") means **before** "ATC Takeoff Clearance".
     - **"Below the line"** means **after** T.O. clearance (when lined up) but before starting the roll.

-#### Preparation and "Down to the line" checklist pre-T.O.-clearance
+#### Preparation and "Down to the line" Checklist pre-T.O.-clearance

 __*The following steps from TAXI setup need to be done and checked:*__